-Ultimately, it boils down to the personal values of the changemakers and consequently to those of their organizations they support, and not on the “label” they (or us) put on their programs.
+Ultimately, it boils down to the personal values of the changemakers and consequently to those of their organizations, and not the “label” they (or us) put on their programs.

 Yet, Starfish continues to consider it fundamental to remember that all these stakeholders ultimately serve individual children, not figures and statistics — and to constantly remind them of that.

-In our planning discussions, Prae always advocates for Starfish to continue running a small school ourselves so we always remember what teaching is really all about, with all the challenges and joys that an educator faces when interacting with pupils.
+In our strategic planning discussions, Prae always advocates for Starfish to continue running a small school ourselves, so we always remember what teaching is really all about, with all the challenges and joys that an educator faces when interacting with pupils.

 These reminders, Prae insists, are essential when advocating for innovation in education, sharing of best-practices and designing systemic solutions with the government.
 They also are very important when training educators, because they ensure the Starfish team are seen as peers who show empathy and recognize how hard teaching can be.

-Everyone who works with Firetree Philanthropy has extensive experience in growing or managing a non-profit organization — along with other professional skills.
-This is essential to understand how much harder the job of running an NGO is compared to working for/as a Funder.
-NGO challenges include the constant need to raise funds, fear of not making payroll, managing HR issues, pleasing funders, dealing with Boards on top of focusing on programmes — Funders and those working for Funders need to appreciate how much these challenges can affect the potential effectiveness of a NGO (and ask outselves how can we help alleviating them.
+Everyone who works with Firetree Philanthropy has extensive experience in starting, growing and managing a non-profit organization — along with other professional skills.
+This is to me essential to understand how much harder the job of running an NGO is compared to working for/as a Funder.
+NGO challenges include the constant need to raise funds, fear of not making payroll next month, managing never ending HR issues, pleasing funders, dealing with Boards on top of focusing on programmes — Funders and those working for Funders need to appreciate how much these challenges can affect the potential effectiveness of a NGO (and ask outselves how can we help alleviating them.
 Easy answer: unrestricted funding…)

-There is another reason for which having direct non-profit experience is essential for Firetree staff: the deep knowledge that what we do affects people: human beings with names and aspirations and real feelings.
+There is another reason for which having direct non-profit experience is essential for the Firetree staff: the deep knowledge that what we do affects “people”, who are human beings with names and aspirations and ‘real’ feelings.

-Those memories help us all to live by three very essential values for Firetree Philanthropy; empathy, humility and accountability.
-Empathy for doers as well as for each member of communities we interact with, directly or through our partners.
-Humility to remember to always challenge our assumptions, listen and learn rather than offering solutions.
+Our previous experiences help us all to live by three very essential values: empathy, humility and accountability.
+Empathy for doers as well as for each member of the communities we interact with, directly or through our partners.
+Humility, to remember to always challenge our assumptions, listen and learn rather than offering ‘solutions’.
 Accountability to each single member of the communities we serve as well as to the NGOs we fund (and not only the other way around.)

-Given our personal experiences, everyone at Firetree Philanthropy understands that when being immersed in a community facing huge and immediate social issues, while it is essential to focus on long-term solutions, we must also provide direct and immediate support to those in immediate need.
+Given our personal experiences, everyone at Firetree understands that when we immerge in a community facing huge and immediate social issues, while essential to focus on long-term solutions, we must also provide direct and fast support to those in immediate need.